tatsath/FinAILab_documentation/index.rst

 that need to be done.
 A full TODO list is available in the `roadmap <https://github.com/hill-a/stable-baselines/projects/1>`_.

-If you want to contribute, please read `CONTRIBUTING.md <https://github.com/hill-a/stable-baselines/blob/master/CONTRIBUTING.md>`_ first.
+If you want to contribute, please go through `CONTRIBUTING.md <https://github.com/hill-a/stable-baselines/blob/master/CONTRIBUTING.md>`_ first.

 Indices and tables
 -------------------